 where $\beta$ is the discount factor.

-In a standard setup of reinforcement learning, an agent's behaviour is described by a policy (also known as an actor) that maps states to probabilities of selecting each possible action.
-In the actor-critic framework adopted here, a deterministic policy is adopted, that is the policy is a function $\mu: \mathcal{S} \rightarrow \mathcal{A}$, which maps a state from the state space to an action from the action space.
+A RL learning agent's behaviours follow a policy function, also known as the actor network.
+The policy function can be both stochastic and deterministic.
+A stochastic policy maps states to probabilities of selecting each possible action.
+A deterministic policy, which is used in this paper, maps a state from a state space to an action from an action space, and it is denoted by $\mu: \mathcal{S} \rightarrow \mathcal{A}$.

-A value function\footnote{In reinforcement learning literature, two types of value functions are defined.
-What is defined here is normally referred to as an action value function.
-To not complicate the matter, when talking about value function in this paper, it means action value function in the reinforcement learning literature.} (known as critic) shows the `expected' return of taking an action in a state and thereafter following policy $\mu$.
-Expectation here is a subjective belief that depends on past experience.
-The value function is defined as,
+A value function\footnote{In reinforcement learning literature, two types of value functions are defined: action-value function and value function.
+To not complicate the matter, I use value function as action-value function throughout this paper.}, also known as the critic network, shows the `expected' returns of taking an action in a state and thereafter following policy $\mu$.
+Expectations here are subjective beliefs that depend on learning agents' past experiences.
+A value function is defined as,

-where $Q^\mu$ means the action value function follows policy $\mu$, and $E^\mu$ reflects that it's a subjective belief that depends on a policy $\mu$ that is formed by past experience\footnote{This forms of notation, e.g., $E^\mu$, largely follows the handbook for reinforcement learning by \cite{SB2018}.}.
+where $Q^\mu$ means the action value function follows policy $\mu$, and $E^\mu$ reflects that it's a subjective belief that depends on a policy $\mu$ that is formed by past experience.\footnote{This forms of notation, e.g., $E^\mu$, largely follows The Handbook for Reinforcement Learning by \cite{SB2018}.}